-Modern language placement exams are scheduled once each semester.
+Modern language placement exams are computer-based ACCUPLACER tests administered by a virtual proctor.
+Testing vouchers are issued by Transfer & Testing upon request.
 Students whose placement score indicates they have met a particular level of language proficiency will not be allowed to enroll in that level of the language.
 Students placing out of a required level of a language will be given the option to take the CLEP exam to earn the language credits (fees apply), or to have the language credits replaced with an arts and sciences elective course.